nhsengland/github-WoW/README.md

 ## github-WoW

 Collection of documentation to support ways of working for our Github Organisation.
+See [Github's documentation](https://docs.github.com/en) for most questions realting to the technical aspects of github - here we focus on applying these for our orgasniation.
 Please add to [open issues](https://github.com/nhsengland/github-WoW/issues) suggestions.

 [![status: active](https://github.com/GIScience/badges/raw/master/status/active.svg)](https://github.com/GIScience/badges#active)